AiLang-Author/AiLang/README.md

 See LICENSE for details

-Built for Comprehension,Performance and Quality control, not abstractions.
+Built for Comprehension,Performance and Quality control.
 Join the Project or try AILang today !
 ---